rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

 Eclipse is an alternative IDE for editing JRuby+Truffle.
-It provides much better feedback from the Truffle DSL annotation processor and actually keep the project built at all times.
+It provides much better feedback from the Truffle DSL annotation processor and actually keeps the project built at all times.

 However the build is not shared with Maven to avoid conflicts when Maven builds.
 Also, as normal JRuby runs from a jar it is not trivial to run from Eclipse compiled .class files.